nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source: **Note:**

 * The app does not automatically switch to the new account.
-Once the account is created, you can check it using
-[`listacc`](#listing-accounts-you-have-listacc) or switch to it using [`switchacc`](#switching-accounts-switchacc).
+Once the account is created, you can check it using [`listacc`](#listing-accounts-you-have-listacc) or switch to it using [`switchacc`](#switching-accounts-switchacc).
-* You cannot create a account with the same name of an existing account.
+* You cannot create a account with the same name as an existing account.

 </div>

 ### 7.3.2 Deleting an account: `deleteacc`

-You can remove the account using this command.
+You can remove an account by using this command.
 This command is useful for clearing accounts that you might not be using anymore.

 **Format:** `deleteacc INDEX`